What To Look For In Your New Garage Door

 For metal doors, clients will generally decide the colour of their garage door by matching the colour of their front door, roofing, or windows, or occasionally as a contrast colour to the main house colour.
-Here at Glideaway, we can usually match the desired colour with our Coloursteel range, or otherwise with our extensive powder-coat range.
+Here at Glideaway, we can usually match the desired colour with our Coloursteel range, or our extensive powder-coat range.

 If your steel or aluminium door will be located near the coast, Glideaway ALWAYS recommends a powder-coated finish to help greatly extend the life of the garage door.
 Houses within the salt spray zone will corrode faster due to the salt, wind, and sand, therefore powder-coated doors and hardware is the simplest option to prevent your garage door rusting quickly.

 A warm and insulated house is a legal requirement in New Zealand.
 As one of the largest opening in your house, an insulated garage door can prevent a large amount of heat escaping.
 Certain areas of New Zealand will require the insulation more than others, as shown on this link.

 Glideaway has two main insulation solutions available for a standard sectional garage door, suitable for both insulation and aesthetic requirements.
 Insulpro Novahush insulation blankets easily fit into your garage door panels, providing an insulation R rating of 1.4, as well as strong acoustic blocking properties.
 Our other solution – Polystyrene fill insulation, with either a Core-flute or Zincalume backing sheet – has an R rating of 1.8, while still providing a classy finish to the back of your sectional garage door.